CatCares/CatCares_ML/README.md

 * Project Plan (All Members)
 * Build Machine Learning Model (M210DSX3687 - Faiz Alana, M286DSY1473 - Anisa Nur Rahmawati, M181DSY2546 - Febrima Dola)
-* Deployment (C115DSY1996 - Namyra Diva Armabhara, C151DSY2238 - Aprillia Atalie Siswantoro)
+* Deployment (C115DSY1996 - Namyra Diva Armabhara, C151DSY2238 - Aprillia Atalie Siswantoro) [Cloud Cat Cares](https://github.com/CatCares/CatCares_CC)
-* Android Apps Development (A063DSX1217 - Ardian Hilmi Pramulintang)
+* Android Apps Development (A063DSX1217 - Ardian Hilmi Pramulintang) [Android Cat Cares](https://github.com/CatCares/CatCares_MD)

+### Background
+Cats are excellent pets for many people because of their adorable behavior.
+Many people are willing to spend money on cat care and food.
+However, cats are also often infected by diseases such as skin diseases.
+One of the skin diseases that cats often suffer from is ringworm.
+Ringworm skin disease itself is easily transmitted through physical contact, so humans who keep cats are easy to contract ringworm.
+Therefore, one of the preventions that can be done is early detection of disease in cats.

+The problems that often occur are the reason for us to build an application that is able to check the health of cat pets against ringworm disease.
+This application uses the input of a photo to predict the potential for ringworm disease in order to monitor the health of the pet itself.
+Users only need to upload photos of their cats into the application, so the application will predict the potential for ringworm disease.
+After that, they will be given related articles to find out the solution to the problems that the pet is experiencing.
+Our group wanted to create this application to improve the health level of cat pets.